telerik/kendo-ui-core/docs/controls/hybrid/scrollview/overview.md

         }
     </script>

-### Displaying incomplete pages
+### Display of Incomplete Pages

-When the ScrollView is configured to **display multiple items per page**, in some cases the last data view may not be complete.
-For example, if `itemsPerPage: 3` and there are total 7 records in the DataSource, the widget should render 3 pages in total.
-First two will contain 3 items, while the last one will have only 1 remaining item to display. **In such case, the developer is responsible to configure the widget's template so it will be able to handle the missing records, else a JavaScript error will occur.**
+When the ScrollView is configured to display multiple items per page, sometimes the last data view may not be complete.
+For example, if `itemsPerPage: 3` and there are a total of seven records in the DataSource, the widget should render 3 pages in total.
+The first two contain 3 items, while the last one has only 1 remaining item to display.
+In such cases, it is your responsibility to configure the template of the widget so it is able to handle the missing records.
+Otherwise, a JavaScript error occurs.

-One possible approach is to use JavaScript logic (for loop) inside the template.
+A possible approach to handle this issue is to use JavaScript logic (the `for` loop) inside the template.

-#### Template with JavaScript for loop
+The example below demonstrates a template with a JavaScript `for` loop.

+###### Example

     <div id="home" data-role="view" data-model="viewModel">
         <div id="scrollview" data-role="scrollview"